When will I need a scan of my ovaries?

 The information in the report will help your GP decide what action to take next.
 If you don’t hear anything within two weeks, give your GP a call.

 What do the results mean?

+The sonographer/radiologist will be looking for unusual changes to your ovaries including a change in texture, difference in size or visible lumps.
 Changes of this type can be caused by a number of conditions including cysts, endometriosis and sometimes by ovarian cancer.

-If any changes are seen that might indicate ovarian cancer, your GP will arrange for an appointment with a gynaecological oncologist for further tests and investigations to rule out or confirm ovarian cancer.
+The results of the ultrasound scans will help your GP decide what to do next.
+If any changes are seen which might indicate ovarian cancer, your GP will arrange for an appointment with a gynaecological oncologist for further tests and investigations to rule out or confirm ovarian cancer.

 Download our ultrasound factsheet

-Download our ultrasound factsheet as a PDF to keep or print off.
+Download our ultrasound fact sheet as a PDF to keep or print off.